infinum/dotnet-handbook/Data Storage.md

-mdWe use several data storage types and different data access technologies in our projects.
+We use several data storage types and different data access technologies in our projects.
 This part of the handbook will guide you through common practices in projects we are working on.

 ## Databases (relational)